Skip to main content

 • The full history of changes is traceable and you can roll back to any previous version.

-Two public APIs give you programmatic access to data connector configurations and execution results.
-Full documentation is available in the Intercom Developer Hub.
+Two public APIs (application programming interfaces) give you programmatic access to Data connector configurations and execution results.
+Both use OAuth (Open Authorization) for authentication.
+Full reference documentation is available in the Intercom Developer Hub.

-The Configuration API is a set of CRUD endpoints for programmatically managing data connectors.
-Use it to implement new connectors, keep connectors in sync with your internal systems, and automate connector management at scale.
+The Configuration API is a set of CRUD (create, read, update, delete) endpoints for programmatically managing Data connectors.
+Use it to create new connectors, keep connectors in sync with your internal systems, and automate connector management at scale.
+The table below lists the available endpoints and their purpose.

 Method